-Macon Tire Defect Lawyer Explains Liability For Product Defects
+Tire Defect Lawyer Explains Liability For Product Defects

 Tire tread separation is the potentially deadly result of product defects in the design and/or manufacture of both car and truck tires.
 Tread separation occurs when the rubber outer layer of the tire peels away from the underlying structure, which is usually comprised of steel belts.
 If this happens at high speeds, which is frequently the case, then the driver may lose control of the vehicle, causing a potentially deadly crash.
 In the past, several tire manufacturers have issued product recalls for tires prone to tread separation.
 However, tire blowouts are still a major danger for Georgia motorists.

 At McArthur Law Firm, our attorneys have experience investigating car accidents in Georgia.
-We can work with experts to determine whether a tire blowout contribute to your crash.
+We can work with experts to determine whether a tire blowout contributed to your crash.
 If defects are to blame, then a tire defect lawyer from our firm can assist you in filing a product liability claim against the manufacturer.
 In one such case, our lawyers served as co-counsel on a truck defect case that received a verdict of $19 million.

 What Causes Tire Tread Separation?

 Tire tread separation typically results from product defects in the tire itself.
 However, other negligence can cause or contribute to a tire blowout as well.
 The most common causes of tire tread separation include:

 - Design defects.
 Modern tires use variations on a steel belted radial design, which can be prone to blowouts.
 If the manufacturer does not perform adequate tests of new designs or ignores safety standards, then tread separation may be an inherent danger.

 - Manufacturing defects.
 Even if the conceptual design of a tire is safe, negligence during the manufacturing process can cause dangerous product defects.
 Use of substandard materials, misaligned or broken machinery and/or improper storage can cause tire flaws.